Rhyll

 The first European to arrive in the area was George Bass, who landed in 1798 to make repairs to his ship.
 He returned in the same year with Matthew Flinders and a memorial for this landing is maintained close to Rhyll pier.
 A temporary British settlement called Flagstaff was established in 1826, and was settled in 1856.

-The Post Office opened on 19 September 1889.
+The post office opened on 19 September 1889.
 It operates as a central mail collection point for locals as there is no mail delivery.
-It is also a General Store.
+It is also a general store.

-There is a boat service centre, and a three lane boat ramp which is accessible 24 hours.
-A daily or annual ramp ticket is required to be displayed in vehicles using the ramp.
+There is a boat service centre, and a three-lane boat ramp which is accessible 24 hours.

 The mangrove boardwalk of the Rhyll Inlet is a haven for pelicans, black swans, gulls and straw-necked ibis.
 The all-tide boat ramp is equipped with barbecues, two playgrounds, tennis courts and public toilets.
-Rhyll contains a general store, and accommodation includes several Bed and breakfasts, and a full range of dining is available, from a local tavern and restaurant, to breakfast dining and restaurants with take-away menus, including a Fish and chip shop.
+Rhyll contains a general store, and accommodation includes several bed and breakfasts, and a full range of dining is available, from a local tavern and restaurant, to breakfast dining and restaurants with take-away menus, including a fish and chip shop.